-Rule 14.07 02 Comment: The score of a regulation game is the total number of runs scored by each team at the moment the game ends: (1) The game ends when the visiting team completes its half of an inning, if the home team is ahead, (2) The game ends when an inning is completed, if the visiting team is ahead, and (3) If the home team scores the winning run in its half of an inning (or its half of an additional inning after a tie), the game ends immediately when the winning run is scored.
-However, if the last batter in a game hits a home run out of the playing field, the batterrunner and all runners on base are permitted to score, in accordance with the base-running rules, and the game ends when the batter-runner touches home plate.
+Rule 14.07.02 (a) Comment: The score of a regulation game is the total number of runs scored by each team at the moment the game ends:

+- (1) The game ends when the visiting team completes its half of an inning, if the home team is ahead. - (2) The game ends when an inning is completed, if the visiting team is ahead, and - (3) If the home team scores the winning run in its half of an inning (or its half of an additional inning after a tie), the game ends immediately when the winning run is scored.
+However, if the last batter in a game hits a home run out of the playing field, the batter-runner and all runners on base are permitted to score, in accordance with the base-running rules, and the game ends when the batter-runner touches home plate.

-When the score of a game may have reverted to the score at the end of the last completed inning resulting in a tied score under the Score Reversion Rule, individual and team actions in the incomplete inning (whether on offense or defense) are not to be compiled for statistical purposes under the Rules of Scoring specified in Official Rule 9.
+When the score of a game may have reverted to the score at the end of the last completed inning resulting in a winning team after the application of the Score Reversion Rule, individual and team actions in the incomplete inning (whether on offense or defense) are not to be compiled for statistical purposes under the Rules of Scoring specified in Official Rule 9.

-- (c) If called for any reason, a Playoff Series game continued under Rule 14.07.01 (a) (2) or Rule 14.07.01 (b) (2) will be subject to Rule 14.07.02 (a) or Rule 14.07.02 (b). - (d) A Playoff Series game shall be declared "No Game" if it is called for any reason before it becomes a regulation game.
-In such case, the game is to be replayed in its entirety.
-A player ejected from the called game shall not play in the replayed game.
-The Premier League Commissioner/Coordinator will schedule the playing of these games and may issue instructions and any special rules for these games.
+- (2) If called for any reason, a Playoff Series game continued under Rule 14.07.01 (a) (2) will be a suspended game resumed under Rule 14.07.02 (d). - (3) If a Playoff Series game is called for any reason before it becomes a regulation game, such game shall be a suspended game at any time after it starts.
+The suspended game shall be resumed at the exact point of suspension of the original game.